There are things you should know before booking a flight with Spirit Airlines.

 I’ve taken my first Spirit Airlines trip, and it was an experience.

 There’s a lot not to like about Spirit.
-The attitude of Ben Baldanza, who was CEO of the airline until January 2016, was very in your face, and if you don’t like it the way we do business, well, f*@#k you.
+Who is Spirit Airlines?
+If Spirit were a person, its personality would be a lot like Ben Baldanza, who was CEO of the airline until January 2016.
+He had quite an attitude and was was very in your face.
+Basically, if you don’t like it the way we do business, well, f*@#k you.
 It will be interesting to see whether the new CEO, Robert Fornaro, brings a different outlook to the company.

 Spirit glories in its reputation for cheap, you pay for everything way of doing business.